cellery-io/sdk/README.md

 ![Cellery intro](docs/images/cellery-intro.png)

-TODO: Need to explain the diagram

-Cellery is composed of these components:

-- **CLI** - TODO:
-- **Mesh** - TODO:
-- **Observability** - TODO:
+Cellery provides a developer tooling, runtime and a management plane.
+This allows you to develop, run and manage your composite microservice applications on Kubernetes.

+- Cellery SDK

+    The SDK allows developers to write cells, build them, run them & manage them.
+    A cell description file is written using the [Ballerina](https://ballerina.io) programming language.
+    In a nutshell, this file declares the microservice components that have to be included in the cell, the relationship between those components, dependencies to other cells, and it also declares the API that need to be exposed.

+    A CLI is also part of this SDK, which allows you to build, run, test and manage your cells.

+- Cellery Mesh

+    The mesh provides the wiring & communications medium between cells.
+Components in a cell cannot invoke components in other cells directly.
+Only APIs exposed by the cells are invokable.
+These interactions are strictly governed by security policies.

+- Cellery Management

+    This consists of a management plane, which allows you to observe your cells in the runtime, as well as other runtime aspects, and it also allows you to manage security and other policies.

 ---

 ## Quickstart Guide

 The easiest way to setup Cellery is using the 'local' mode which installs a VirtualBox image.
 For other installation approaches including GCP and Docker for Desktop see [here](docs/installation-options.md)

 ### Prerequisites
 1. kubectl v1.11.x (Execute `kubectl version` command and make sure kubectl client is v1.11.